VBayesLab/VBLabDocs/Model-Custom.md

 **Note:** If the statistical models are defined as function handlers, users have to specify the number of model parameters explicitly using the `'NumParams'` argument of VB classes

 ### Example: Define a Logistic Regression model as a function handler.
+[Github code](https://github.com/VBayesLab/Tutorial-on-VB){: .fs-4 .btn .btn-purple  .float-right}
 {: #example-handler}

 This example shows how to define a Logistics Regression model as function handlers to with the VB algorithm supported by the VBLab package.
 See mathematical derivation of the $\Delta_\theta h(\theta)$ and $h(\theta)$ terms of Logistics Regression model in [the tutorial example 3.4](/VBLabDocs/tutorial/example#example3-4).